MRPHarris/Minjerribah-hysplit/README.md

 Code used to produce and analyse HYSPLIT trajectories associated with large (>100 mm) rainfall events at K'gari (Fraser Island) and Minjerribah (North Stradbroke Island) in Queensland, Australia.

-A contribution to the manuscript by Tibby et al., *Mid-Holocene drying of K'gari lakes (subtropical eastern Australia) necessitates re-evaluation of El Niño-Southern Oscillation intensification and future drying risk*, currently accepted for publication in the Journal of Quaternary Science.
+A contribution to the manuscript by [Tibby et al. (2025), *Mid‐Holocene drying of K'gari lakes (subtropical eastern Australia) necessitates re‐evaluation of the El Niño–Southern Oscillation climate links and future drying risk*](https://doi.org/10.1002/jqs.70016).

 The only data not packaged with this repository are the outputs from the trajectory model, which are too large for github at around 110 MB each.
 Contact me at m.harris@gns.cri.nz if you would like this data.